Storkyrkan: Location and surroundings

 Storkyrkan visible at the end of Slottsbacken from across the water.
-The church is part of a coherent ensemble of Baroque architecture surrounding Stockholm Palace.
+The church is part of a coherent ensemble of Baroque architecture surrounding Stockholm Palace (visible to the right).

 Storkyrkan is the oldest church in Stockholm and was originally the parish church of the entire city, and as such was built at the very centre of the medieval city.
 It lies at the highest point of Gamla stan, wedged between the Stock Exchange Building and Stockholm Palace.
 The church, together with the palace, Stortorget and the first town hall of Stockholm (located on the site of the present stock exchange building), formed the heart of the earliest urban development.
 While the interior of the church still retains much of its medieval appearance, the exterior of the church is largely the result of changes made in the 18th century.
 Together with the Royal Palace, the Axel Oxenstierna palace, Slottsbacken and its obelisk, and the Tessin Palace, it is part of a coherent ensemble of Baroque architecture.
 It has been described as an "irreplaceable" part of the cityscape of Stockholm.

 Storkyrkan is surrounded on three sides by streets (Trångsund to the west, Storkyrkobrinken and Högvaktsterrassen to the north and Slottsbacken to the east).
 A courtyard is located immediately south of the church.
 On the opposite side the courtyard faces the back of the stock exchange buildings, and two small pavilions, designed by Erik Palmstedt as wings of the stock exchange, were actually built as the burial chapel and coach-house of the church.
 They were built in 1767.
 To the west and east the courtyard is limited by walls, with openings through wrought iron gates.
 The posts of both gates were originally decorated with allegorical statues, although only the couple on the west gate are still in place.
 These two statues probably depict Reason (on the south post) and Divine Love (on the north post), and were made by Peter Schultz in 1675.
 The statues formerly on the posts of the east gate depict females symbolising Caution and Hope.
 The pair was made in 1702 by Daniel Kortz.

 Another statue, depicting the Swedish reformer Olaus Petri, stands adjacent to the east facade of the church.
 It faces Slottsbacken and forms part of the church ensemble even though it is not formally connected to Storkyrkan.
 It was inaugurated in 1898 and made by Theodor Lundberg.
 In the pavement next to the east facade there are also lines which mark the former extent of a church choir, demolished during the reign of King Gustav Vasa.